Bangali River

-The Bangali River (বাঙালি নদী) is one of the main rivers in the northern part of Bangladesh (commonly known as North Bengal).
-As of 2007, the river is in the news because of the possibility that it might merge with the Jamuna River, which could lead to major changes in the geography of the region.
+The Bangali River (বাঙালি নদী) is one of the main rivers in northern Bangladesh (commonly known as North Bengal).
+There is the possibility that it might merge with the Jamuna River, which could lead to major changes in the geography of the region.

 Etymology

-In the later part of the 18th century, movements against the British Raj erupted in North Bengal.
-Two of the major centers of the Fakir-Sanyasi Rebellion were Bogra District and Rangpur, located on two sides of the Bangali River.
+In the latter part of the 18th century, movements against the British Raj erupted in North Bengal.
+Two of the major centers of the Fakir-Sanyasi Rebellion were Bogra District and Rangpur, located on both sides of the Bangali River.
 Whether this was the reason that prompted the name Bangali (the people of Bengal) is still unknown.

 Geography

 The Bangali River originates as a distributary of Teesta River in Nilphamari District.
 The river flows as the Ghaghot River from its source to Gaibandha, where it splits into two branches —one moves towards the west as the "Ghaghot" and empties into the Karatoya River at Sherpur, Bogra District; the other section of the Bangali River flows to the south and subsequently breaks into two sections in Bogra.
 These two sections join the Jamuna and Karatoa.

 There are a number of distributaries of the Bangali River such as the Belal, Manosh, Modhukhali, Ichamoti, and Volka among others.
 These distributaries often dry up in the winter season.

 Recently, with a gradual decrease in the flow of the Teesta River, the Jamuna has become the main source of water for the Bangali River.
 Some scientists, including former executive director of the River Research Institute, Abdul Wajed, consider the Jamuna to be the primary source of the river.